Our Level 3 Salsa classes are for those with a minimum of nine to twelve months of regular class attendance of our course programs or elsewhere.

 Nataliya

-Nataliya started dancing as a child and has been teaching partner dance for one and a half decades.
+Nataliya started dancing as a child and has been teaching partner dance for over a decade and a half.

-She is high experienced and is trained in various dance styles including Salsa, Bachata, Zouk, Ballroom & Latin and Ballet.
+She is highly experienced and is trained in various dance styles, including Salsa, Bachata, Zouk, Ballroom & Latin and Ballet.
+Her classes are well-structured and full of fun vibes and laughter.

 FAQs